 Candidacy Committee Informed of ULS Racism

-March 2018 More ELCA seminarians inform their candidacy committees of racism present at ULS.
+March 2018 More ELCA seminarians inform their candidacy committees of racism and discriminatory practices present at ULS.
 This announcement is part of the timeline of racism at United Lutheran SeminaryRead more

 Board Notified Again of Racism at ULS

 March 6, 2018 Urban Theological Institute students utilize their time in the Board of Trustees listening sessions to highlight how Dr. Latini is working with them to address racism at ULS.
-It is important to note that at least one of the many claims filed by students, substantiated by an…Read more
+This is the second time that students of color have raised their concerns over ongoing issues of systemic ULS…Read more

 “Mutiny Starts At The Bottom”